AutonomyLab/deep_intent/_includes/index.md

 </p>

 ##### Experiments
+We use the [JAAD](http://data.nvision2.eecs.yorku.ca/JAAD_dataset/) dataset <a href="https://arxiv.org/abs/1609.04741">[paper]</a> consisting of 346 high resolution videos in pedestrian interaction scenarios.
+We train our encoder-decoder stack to optimize for a combination of *l1* and *l2* losses.
+The losses are calculated between the *N* pixels of T predicted frames __y'__ and ground truth frames __y__.
+For video prediction experiments we set N = 128 × 208 and T = 16 frames.
 We train three kinds of models for future prediction: a fully convolutional model (Conv3D), a recurrent decoder model (Segment) and a residual encoder-decoder model (Res-EnDec).
+We perform ablation studies on our Res-EnDec model to determine the importance of the residual connections, dilated convolutions and reversal of image data.

 <style> table, th, td { border: 0px solid black; } </style>
 <table>